augustopohl/react-todo-list-test/README.md

 # Test Assignment for Front-end Developer

-The candidate should create a simple SPA app for making notes and to do tasks using React.
+For this test, the candidate should create a simple SPA app for making notes and toDo tasks using React.

 <br>